Occupied Ukrainian city fears sham Russian referendum plans

 After Russian forces withdrew from occupied areas around Kyiv in early April, they left behind scenes of horror and traumatized communities.
 But in Kherson — a large city with a major ship-building industry, located at the confluence of the Dnieper River and the Black Sea near Russian-annexed Crimea — the occupying forces have taken a different tack.

-“It is a little scary,” said 63-year-old Alexander, who like other residents gave only his first name for fear of reprisals.
-“But there is no panic, people are helping each other.
-There is a very small minority of people who are happy that it is under Russian control, but mostly, nobody wants Kherson to become a part of Russia.”

 While the city has so far been spared the atrocities committed elsewhere, daily life is far from normal.
-After Russia occupied Kherson and the surrounding region, all access was cut off.
-Kherson now suffers from a severe shortage of medicine, cash, dairy and other food products, and Ukrainian officials warn the region could face a “humanitarian catastrophe.”
+All access has been cut off.
+Kherson suffers from a shortage of medicine, cash and many food products, and Ukrainian officials warn it could face a “humanitarian catastrophe.”

-Russia has blocked all humanitarian assistance except its own, which troops deliver before Russian state TV cameras, and which many residents refuse to accept.
-With no cash deliveries to Kherson’s banks, the circulation of Ukraine’s hryvnia currency is dwindling, and damaged communication networks mean credit card payments often fail to go through.
+With no cash deliveries to Kherson’s banks, the circulation of Ukraine’s hryvnia currency is dwindling, and credit card payments often fail to go through.
 Access to Ukrainian TV has been blocked and replaced by Russian state channels.
 A strict curfew has been imposed.

-In an address to the nation on Friday, President Volodymyr Zelenskyy spoke directly to residents of occupied Kherson, accusing Russia of planning an orchestrated referendum and urging residents to be careful about personal data they share with Russian soldiers, warning there could be attempts to falsify votes.
+In an address to the nation on Friday, President Volodymyr Zelenskyy spoke directly to residents of occupied Kherson, accusing Russia of planning an orchestrated referendum and warning them to safeguard their personal data from attempts to falsify votes.
 “This is a reality.
 Be careful,” he said.

-Kherson Mayor Igor Kolykhaiev joined the chorus of warnings, saying in a Zoom interview on Ukrainian TV that such a vote would be illegal since Kherson remains officially part of Ukraine.
+Kherson Mayor Igor Kolykhaiev said in a Zoom interview on Ukrainian TV that such a vote would be illegal since Kherson remains officially part of Ukraine.

-Russia has been silent about any plans to hold a referendum in Kherson, with Deputy Foreign Minister Andrei Rudenko saying this week he knew of no such proposal.
+Russia has been silent about any plan to hold a referendum in Kherson, with Deputy Foreign Minister Andrei Rudenko saying this week he knew of no such proposal.

 But there is reason for concern.
 In 2014, a disputed referendum in Crimea amid the Russian annexation was widely believed to be falsified, with results showing nearly 97% of voters supported joining Russia.

-A series of Russian actions this week have added to the growing sense of panic in Kherson.
-The mayor reported on social media on Monday that Russian troops had seized City Hall, where the Ukrainian flag no longer flew.
+A series of Russian moves this week have added to the growing sense of panic in Kherson.
+The mayor reported on social media on Monday that Russian troops had occupied City Hall, where the Ukrainian flag no longer flew.
 On Tuesday, the Russians replaced the mayor with their own appointee.

-A prominent Russian commander, Maj.
+Earlier, a prominent Russian commander, Maj.
 Gen. Rustam Minnekayev, announced plans to take “total control” of southern Ukraine and the Donbas, eastern Ukraine’s mostly Russian-speaking industrial heartland, with the aim of setting up a land corridor to Crimea.
-And Ukrainian military intelligence reported that Russia intends to forcibly mobilize the local population, including doctors, in the southern occupied territories to support the Russian war effort.
+Ukrainian military intelligence reported that Russia intends to forcibly mobilize the local population, including doctors, in the southern occupied territories to support the Russian war effort.

 Kherson is a strategically important city and the gateway to broader control of the south.
 From Kherson, Russia could launch a more powerful offensive against other southern cities, including Odesa and Krivy Rih.

-The situation in the surrounding Kherson region, however, tells a very different story — with daily reports of kidnappings, torture, killings or rape.
+The situation outside the city, however, in the surrounding Kherson region, tells a very different story — with daily reports of kidnappings, torture, killings or rape.
 Thousands of people have been deprived of electricity, water and gas.

 Russian soldiers have also kidnapped local activists, journalists and war veterans, according to Kolykhaiev, the Kherson mayor, who said more than 200 people have been abducted.

 Among them was Baturin, who was seized near his home in Kakhovka, 60 miles (90 kilometers) east of Kherson.
-The journalist was meeting an acquaintance from another village when a group of Russian soldiers attacked him at the train station.
-They held him in isolation for a week, Baturin said, interrogating him every day; the soldiers asked for the names of organizers of anti-occupation protests, as well as local soldiers and veterans.
+He was held in isolation for a week and interrogated every day; the soldiers asked for the names of organizers of anti-occupation protests, as well as local soldiers and veterans.
 From other cells, he could hear sounds of torture.

 After his release he fled the occupied territory with his family.